wnmurphy/wnmurphy.github.io/_posts/2023-08-12-achieving-route-stickiness-in-langchains-multiprompt-router.md

 """
 ````

 Then I use this prompt in my router.
-I'm passing
+I'm passing in the `ConversationWindowBufferMemory` router memory, and injecting the last 2 messages directly into the router's prompt template as a string.

 ```python
 def generate_router_prompt(route_definitions, router_memory):